How Ojok Okello is rebuilding the hometown he never knew

 From there, he says, he kept taking feedback from people in the village on what they needed.
 After three people, including an expectant mother, died due to malaria complications in a space of three months, Mr. Okello and his team decided to open a small clinic.

 “In the past we used to trek long distances to get medical services, but that is no more,” says Govile Ogwang, who lives in a nearby village.
-Okere City “is like a child at the moment, and we need to take care of it.”
+Okere “is like a child at the moment, and we need to take care of it.”

 This fall, after Okere residents said they needed a way to make money, Mr. Okello began to experiment with processing shea nuts, which residents – mostly women – collect and turn into butter for cooking and cosmetics.
 When local markets closed due to the country’s COVID-19 lockdown, he opened a small, subsidized market for staple goods and started a boxing club.